 Credit Card Acceptance: CampusPress WordPress shall not be used for online payment processing.
 For information about online payment processing, see UWM’s Credit Card Acceptance procedure.

 Web Accessibility: All professional sites are required to be accessible to people with disabilities, per Section 508 Laws.
-For information on Web accessibility, see the World Wide Web Consortium’s (W3C) Introduction to Web Accessibility.
+More information and resources related to web accessibility at UWM is available.

 Changes to Service Level Agreement

 This service level agreement is subject to change, as required by applicable UWM polices, procedures, guidelines, operational support requirements and security requirements.
 By using CampusPress WordPress, you are accepting this service level agreement.

 To request your CampusPress WordPress site, review this Service Level Agreement (above) then accept it and click “Request Your Site” (below).

 November 10, 2015 – Finalization of initial draft, based on UWM Professional Pages Working Group proposal to provide CampusPress WordPress for faculty and staff professional sites, applicable UWM polices and procedures, UWM subject matter expert advisement and support resource availability. – Mark Jacobson